allegro/allegro.tech/_posts/2015-04-22-thread-pools.md

 a thread pool can handle all of the synchronization issues and, as a result, programmers can instead focus on implementing the business logic.

-Producer periodically fetches new data from the database.
-For each piece of data we create a Runnable task by calling the `ConsumerTaskFactory.newConsumerTask()` method.
-Then, these tasks are submitted to the ExecutorService.
+Producer periodically fetches new data from the database to create business task objects and submits these tasks to the ExecutorService.
-Consumer, represented by a worker thread from a thread pool managed by the ExecutorService, processes ConsumerTasks (i.e. calculates prices and sends them back to the database).
+Consumer, represented by a worker thread from a thread pool managed by the ExecutorService, processes business tasks (i.e. calculates prices and sends them back to customers).

 To begin with, we start with a Spring configuration: